fuchsvomwalde/job-application/README.md

 # Job Application

-Auto-deployment via zeit.co is active, find here the [Live Application](https://job-application.now.sh).
+Auto-deployment via vercel is active, find here the [Live Application](https://job-application.vercel.app/).
 This is a spontaneous project experiment for explorative experimentation with different frameworks and technologies to achieve an acceptable result pragmatically.

 ## Prerequisites